Faces of Fairness: Examining Bias in Facial Expression Recognition Datasets and Models: Experimental Results

 The distribution of Happy exhibits a similar bias toward the age groups [16$\sim$32] and [33$\sim$53].
 However, no significant gender disparity is observed between Man and Woman.
 In contrast, bias exists toward White group for this expression.
 Compared to Happy and Neutral, the bias across attributes is less pronounced for the other expressions, particularly across age groups and racial categories.
 Among the datasets, ExpW demonstrates the highest bias, while Fer2013 emerges as the least biased.

-Full joint attribute correlation offers deeper insights into bias in datasets.
-Fig.~\ref{fig:correlation_matrix_4D} reveals that a great portion of data are concentrated on only 8 out of 336 possible combination of attributes.
+Full joint attribute co-occurrence, Fig.~\ref{fig:correlation_matrix_4D}, offers deeper insights into bias in datasets.
+This figure reveals that a great portion of data are concentrated on only 8 out of 336 possible combination of attributes.
 This figure highlights high dataset bias through Happy and Neutral expressions, [16$\sim$32] and [33$\sim$53] age groups, Man gender, and White race.
 Happy and Neutral account for 60.7\% of the data distribution, 98.6\% of the samples fall within the [16$\sim$53] age ranges, 62.6\% of the samples are labeled as Man, and White dominates with 59.3\% of the racial data distribution.